Avanlian/Portfolio/wizard-wars.md

 # **Wizard Wars**

 ## Description:
-Wizard wars is a top down action action fighting game.
-This was a rapid prototype project created for EECS494.
-Shoawcase images and download links can be found below.
+Wizard Wars is a top-down action fighting game, initially developed as a rapid prototype for EECS 494.
+This project is close to my heart, and I am actively working on its continuation.
+I aim to add new features and gameplay mechanics while improving the overall structure of the program.
+Below, you’ll find showcase images and download links.

 ## [Download Here](https://avanlian.itch.io/wizard-wars)